bastysmc/ValoSCORE/README.md

 >* Changing Custom Web Scraping Wrapper for [Tracker Network](https://tracker.gg/) to using a hybrid between [Unofficial Valorant API](https://github.com/Henrik-3/unofficial-valorant-api) developed by [@Henirk-3](https://github.com/Henrik-3) for mostly all the previous stats the app has shown in 1.0 version and using HtmlAgilityPack for [Tracker Network](https://tracker.gg/) to get the geo-location of the user (if public-made by the user) as well as his Roles winning percentage.
 >* Adding Competitive Rank to the stats of the user
 >* Implementing a brand new modern UI
->  -- before the transition was done between multiple windows, now it will be done into a single window with multiple views;
+>  <br>- before the transition was done between multiple windows, now it will be done into a single window with multiple views;
->  -- added a new way to interact with interface by adding custom UI Elements and effects as well;
+>  <br>- added a new way to interact with interface by adding custom UI Elements and effects as well;

 <br><br>
 # Version 1.0